Assistive Hearing Technology to Enhance Your Ability to Communicate

 Listening Systems

 Assistive listening systems (ALSs) are used in public settings such as a theatre, airport, church or lecture hall.
-They are mandated and regulated by the Americans with Disabilities Act (ADA) and public facilities must post notification of the system at entrances to buildings with ALS.

 There are three approved types of Assistive Listening Systems: